dmurph/agents/investigation_doc_template.md

 ## Subject

-{ A brief description of the subject of this investigation.
-Bullet points encouraged. }
+{A brief description of the subject of this investigation.
+Bullet points encouraged.}

 ### Discovered Key Considerations